Brother of actress Virginia Madsen and Cheryl Madsen. Son of Cal Madsen, a retired firefighter, and Elaine Madsen.

 Owned the yellow Cadillac that his character Mr Blonde drove in Reservoir Dogs (1992).

 Was offered role of Vincent Vega in Pulp Fiction (1994) but turned it down because he couldn't get out of rehearsal for Wyatt Earp (1994).
+He cited this as the the worst mistake of his career.

 His paternal grandparents (Soren and Anna Marie Madsen) immigrated from Denmark in the early 1900s.